Spoonail-Iroiro/gmaginai-l/README.md

 Download and unzip the latest `gmaginai-l-vX.Y.Z.zip` (`X.Y.Z` is the version) from [Release](https://github.com/Spoonail-Iroiro/gmaginai-l/releases), then launch `gmaginai-l.exe`.

 ### Update
-Install the latest version and copy the files in `data` folder from the old installation to new one.
+Install the latest version and copy the files in the `data` folder from the old installation to new one.

 ## Usage
 The instructions in the GUI are designed to be helpful, but you can also read this guide if necessary: